The generalized Brans-Dicke theory and its cosmology

-Obviously, the system contains three dynamical variable: the gravitational field $g_{\mu \nu}$, the matter field $\psi$ and the scalar field $\phi$. $\omega$ is the couple constant.
-From the action equation (\ref{lagrange}), it is easy to see that GBD theory can be considered as a special case of the more general $f(R,\phi)$ theory \cite{fR-phi,fR-phi1,fR-phi2}.
-As shown in several references, the so-called $f(\phi)R$ theory \cite{fphiR,fphiR1} can also be seen as the special cases of the $f(R,\phi)$ theory, and the $f(\phi)R$ theory have been widely studied \cite{fphiR2,fphiR3,fphiR4}.
-Given that $f(R,\phi)$ is complex, and usually the more simple theory is more favored by the researcher in physics, here we investigate the GBD model motivated by the directly observational motivation of the accelerating universe, and discuss some interesting cosmological contents in this model, including the cosmological solutions of the GBD model, the effective potential and the effects of the BD scalar field in the GBD theory, etc..
+Obviously, the system contains three dynamical variable: the gravitational field $g_{\mu \nu}$, the matter field $\psi$ and the BD scalar field $\phi$. $\omega$ is the couple constant.
+According to Eq. (\ref{lagrange}), it is easy to see that the GBD theory can be considered as a special case of the more general $f(R,\phi)$ theory \cite{fR-phi,fR-phi1,fR-phi2}.
+It is well known that the so-called $f(\phi)R$ theory \cite{fphiR,fphiR1}, as a special case of the $f(R,\phi)$ theory, has been widely studied \cite{fphiR2,fphiR3,fphiR4}.
+Given that $f(R,\phi)$ is a more complex theory and the more simple theory is usually more favored by the researcher in physics, here we investigate the GBD model induced by the directly observational motivation of the accelerating universe and some other motivations exhibited in the introduction.
+Concretely, we discuss some interesting cosmological contents in the GBD model, such as the comparison with observation, the properties of effective state parameter for the geometrical dark energy, the effective potential of the BD scalar field, etc.

 Taking $c=1$ and varying the action with respect to metric $\frac{\delta S}{\delta g^{\mu \nu }}=\frac{\delta S_g(g_{\mu \nu },\phi )}{\delta g^{\mu \nu }}+\frac{\delta S_m(g_{\mu \nu },\psi )}{\delta g^{\mu \nu}}=0$, one can get the gravitational field equation